buildingbeautifuluis/buildingbeautifuluis.github.io/03-Chapter-3-Information-Architecture.md

 ![A Pattern Language](images/ch3/c3-temp-small-work-groups.png)

-**CAPTION: Alexander’s patterns for working spaces emphasise the need for privacy.
+**CAPTION: _(I’ll be replacing this image with a grid of four images showing four different patterns that echoes this section’s opening image.)_ Alexander’s patterns for working spaces emphasise the need for privacy.
 “When asked to compare five different possible layouts for offices (above), workers consistently chose those layouts in which workgroups were smallest.”
 Those questioned prefer the working spaces on the left, where work is more intimate.**

 You might be wondering why I’ve dedicated a section of a book on **user interface design** to an **architect**.
 That would be a good question.